Jodhpurs vs Breeches, which women's riding tights should I wear?

 There are so many different varieties of jodhpurs and breeches, it’s kind of overwhelming.
 Let's simplify...

-Rise.
-This relates to where the waistband sits on your body.
-As a general rule -
+- Rise This relates to where the waistband sits on your body.

-- Self Fabric knee patches are sewn onto the knees and act as a reinforcement at key pressure points.
+- Self-fabric knee patches are sewn onto the knees and act as reinforcement at key pressure points.

-- Suede.
-This can be applied to the full seat or in knee patches.
+- Suede can be applied to the full seat or knee patches.
 We use a synthetic suede as it has more stretch and can be washed compared to real suede.
-Again, this helps reinforce on pressure points and helps to assist grip.
+Again, this helps reinforce pressure points and helps to assist grip.